ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_low_latency_search.md

 		NOTE!
 You can monitor the analysis at this url: https://ldas-jobs.ligo.caltech.edu/~gstlalcbc/cgi-bin/gstlal_llcbcsummary?id=0001,0009&dir=/mnt/qfs3/gstlalcbc/engineering/5/bns_trigs_40Hz

-- make seed is the first and necessary step when starting a new analysis from scratch.
+- Make seed is the first and necessary step when starting a new analysis from scratch.
 It sets up some of the necessary input files and produces a dag that will *not* submit events to gracedb.
 This is important because the online analysis needs time to run and collect background statistics.